Hordorf train collision: Aftermath

 About 100 police and specialized rescue workers were involved in the rescue efforts.
 Ambulances were used to transport the wounded, as heavy fog meant helicopters were unable to fly.

 Two days after the incident, it was announced that the driver of the freight train was under investigation for "alleged involuntary manslaughter" and was under suspicion of failing to stop for a red signal prior to the crash.
 On 1 February, it was reported that investigators believed that the freight train had passed signals showing both caution and stop prior to the crash.
 Investigators hoped to question the driver of the freight train, who was in a state of shock at the time, later that week.

 In response to the crash, the national rail operator Deutsche Bahn said that it would improve safety systems on all single-track lines in the country, including installing automatic train stop systems as required.
 The installation of PZB at Hordorf had already been planned for March 2011 (in order to increase the line speed limit to 120 km/h) and this work was finally done at the end of May 2011.

 The final investigation report was published on 14 September 2011.
 It discounted any equipment failure, concluding human error to be the root cause.
-The actual severity of the fog at the time and location of the accident remains uncertain due to the rapid changes of these weather phenomena, but the driver of the preceding train reported a visibility range of 100 to 150 m.
+The actual severity of the fog at the time and location of the crash remains uncertain due to the rapid changes of these weather phenomena, but the driver of the preceding train reported a visibility range of 100 to 150 m.
 Rumours of the freight train driver being on the second locomotive were rejected in the report as unfounded.

 Criminal charges were brought against the freight train driver on 3 January 2012 and the trial began on 8 October 2012 in Magdeburg with accusations of killing ten persons ("fahrlässige Tötung" criminally negligent manslaughter), injuring 22 persons ("fahrlässige Körperverletzung" criminal battery through culpable negligence) and the railway damage ("Gefährdung des Bahnverkehrs" reckless endangerment of rail traffic).
 On 28 November 2012 the freight train driver, 41-year-old Titus S., was convicted and sentenced to one year on probation at the suggestion of both state attorney and defense.
 The defense stated, however, that Deutsche Bahn should bear the main share of the blame for ignoring known safety issues on the line (a near collision of two passenger trains had occurred a few kilometers away in 2006 leading to a plan for an immediate installation of automatic train stops, but this was delayed until after the Hordorf collision).
 Two joint plaintiffs criticized the result, filing an appeal, which was rejected by the BGH supreme court on 6 August 2013.